 Every month Beautiful Bizarre Magazine chooses one of our favourite creatives to TAKE OVER social media for the day.
 This month, we have chosen tattoo artist and winner of TV Show Best Ink Season 2 Teresa Sharpe to share with us the artists who have inspired her.
 Just in case you missed it, below we present the full TAKE OVER.

-Hey everyone, I am super excited to be a part of the Beautiful Bizarre Magazine Take Over!
+Teresa Sharpe // Hey everyone, I am super excited to be a part of the Beautiful Bizarre Magazine Take Over!
 To start, well, it’s always strange to write about oneself so I’ll try my best to keep it simple but not too serious.

 I’m currently residing in Richmond, Virginia where my personal life and artistic passions keep me super busy.
 When I’m not explaining to my 15 year old son why he can’t drive the lawn mower like a race car (an argument I inevitably lose) I’m usually immobilized by my hairless cats who see me as the sole heated cat bed in the house.
 Or I’m chasing my pet crow back to his cage where he has stashed his latest collection of stolen items.
 And if I do manage to leave the house for fun you can usually find me at the barn trying really hard to not look terrified while I learn to ride a horse.
 But enough about the personal life…